Ben1897/info/README.md

   - Generate the resulting plots by running the following python codes `show_CHA.py` and `show_CHA_varyingk.py`.

 ## License
-This software is freeware and is released under GNU GPL.
-See LICENSE file for more information.
+This software is freeware and is released under restricted licences.
+See LICENSE.txt for more information.

 ## Contacts
 Peishi Jiang (pjiang6@illinois.edu), Praveen Kumar (kumar1@illinois.edu)